John Richard Clark Hall: Early life

 John Richard Clark Hall was born in 1855 in Peckham, outside London.
 He was the only son of James John Hall, the principal clerk in the Custom House, City of London.
 Previously, his father had worked in the Tea and East India Department of HM Customs.
 An uncle, Joseph Hall, lived in Golcar Hill.
 John Hall later described having been "brought up in an atmosphere of old-fashioned Toryism and Churchmanship".

-He spent parts of his childhood on the outskirts of Peckham, where he met his lifelong friend Herbert Tingle.
+Hall spent parts of his childhood on the outskirts of Peckham, where he met his lifelong friend Herbert Tingle.
 Among other amusements, Hall and Tingle devised a "brick world" from blocks, with, as Tingle wrote, "railways and parliamentary elections, obstructionists, and lectures on science, and examinations, and all the complicated apparatus of a modern country in full blast"; by 1919, Hall still possessed nearly 200 documents outlining the world's structure, including newspapers, results of general elections, postage stamps, a shipping company's lists of sailings, a theatre programme, and railway timetables.
 The two also obtained a toy printing press.
 The results were good enough that at least three pamphlets with the "Tingle & Hall" imprint were acquired by the British Library, and a fourth by the Rakow Research Library at the Corning Museum of Glass in New York.
 Hall himself discovered one of the former when older, and wondered much how it had reached there.